top of page

 Webinar: Hear about END TB Results

 On Thursday, May 30th, RESIST-TB hosted this webinar featuring Dr. Clauberg Kunda who presented the END TB Results.
-The slides from our speaker are below and the recording will be posted shortly.

 Watch Webinar Here!